A Musician Trumpets His Gratitude for His Rehabilitation Experience

-After a fall, Norman Grossman, a retired musician needed physical and occupational therapy.
-He and his wife chose The New Jewish Home’s Manhattan location for its proximity to their apartment, and were delighted with the high-quality care he received.
+After a serious fall, retired musician Norman Grossman needed physical and occupational therapy.
+He and his wife chose The New Jewish Home’s Manhattan facility for its proximity to their apartment, and were delighted with the high-quality care he received.

 Norman was intensely focused on his recovery, and he found the rehabilitation team supportive and skillful.
 Five days a week, his physical therapist, Roza, brought him to the gym and taught him exercises to build strength and regain mobility.
 Six days a week, his occupational therapist, Matthew, had Norman simulating everyday activities—“getting in and out of a car, taking a shower, doing tasks around the kitchen,” he recalled.
 “They were very competent, very attentive to my needs.
 When Matthew and Roza couldn’t be there, they left detailed notes for the covering therapists, telling them what to do, what my response would be, and how to get me to do more.”